All in! Diversity and inclusion programmes aren’t just for big businessesby

-Many people assume diversity and inclusion (D&I) programmes are only relevant to large companies with big budgets.
-But the secret to an effective D&I programme isn’t monetary resources or dedicated teams.
+Many people assume diversity and inclusion (D&I) programmes are only relevant to large companies with big budgets, but this isn't the case.
+The secret to an effective D&I programme isn’t monetary resources or dedicated teams.
 Making best use of company assets, including leadership and culture, can have a great impact on a company’s journey to a truly equal workplace.

-A Diversity Matters report produced by McKinsey & Company states that companies with racial, ethnic and gender diversity are at least 15 per cent or more likely to have above average returns.
-The same study says that companies in the top quartile for racial, ethnic and gender diversity are 35 per cent more likely to have higher financial returns than national averages.
+A Diversity Matters report produced by McKinsey & Company states that companies with racial, ethnic and gender diversity are at least 15% or more likely to have above average returns.
+The same study says that companies in the top quartile for racial, ethnic and gender diversity are 35% more likely to have higher financial returns than national averages.

 Knowing that increased diversity is a business win, why shouldn’t businesses of all sizes capitalise on the advantages of a diverse workforce?

 Here are seven ingredients for creating a successful D&I programme for businesses of any size.

 Diversity is more than differences in gender, ethnicity, age, background, sexual orientation or identity among staff.
 It’s a variety of perspectives that can be harnessed to make your company stronger, more competitive and relevant to your customers.
 Diversity is an asset that can help your company innovate.

 2. Value the variety

 Knowing your customers is imperative if you want your company to stay relevant.
 Employing people who reflect the customers you serve will give insight into how your customers think.

 Recognise the competitive advantage this can bring to your business and apply it accordingly.
 Welcome and value the ideas and contributions of every team member.
 Encourage your staff to engage in healthy dialogue, while challenging the way things have always been done.